Wake the Sleeping Dragon!

 Wake the Sleeping Dragon! is the twelfth full-length album by American hardcore punk band Sick of It All.
 It was released on November 2, 2018 by Fat Wreck Chords in the United States (on CD and vinyl) and in Canada (on vinyl) and by Century Media Records in Europe (both on CD and vinyl).
 Wake the Sleeping Dragon! is the band's first release on Fat Wreck Chords in 15 years.
+This is the final studio album to feature Lou Koller on vocals, due to his death on July 24, 2026.